simonangel-fong/Note_Tech/Database/dba_backup_recovery/rman/rman_backup_command/rman_backup_command.md

 BACKUP AS COPY DATAFILE <file#>;
 -- Create datafile backup as an image copy with a specific tag:
 BACKUP AS COPY DATAFILE <file#> TAG <tag_name>;
+-- Create datafile backup as an image copy by path BACKUP AS BACKUPSET DATAFILE 'path';
 ```

 - List